If you’ve sent money to someone in India, you might have been faced with the question of whether you need a FIRC. Meaning, what, exactly?

 - e-FIRC: According to the RBI, AD Category I banks must report all money transfers to India to Export and Data Monitoring Systems (EDPMS).
 This includes any advances or outstanding transfers they've received for the export of goods or software.
 Banks that receive these kinds of transfers will issue an electronic FIRC to EDPMS when the exporter asks them to

 If your transaction falls under the scope of reporting under EDPMS, your transaction is eligible for an e-FIRC.
-As such, it’s follow the suggestions of RBI regulations and the bank in India where the remittance was received.
+As such, you would need to follow the guidance of RBI regulations and the bank in India where the remittance was received.

-For other cases, to request an FIRC or an advice, your recipient will need to send a letter to the first bank including the details of the transaction:
+For other cases, to request a FIRC or an advice, your recipient will need to send a letter to the first bank including the details of the transaction:

 - UTR number